reshmaharidhas/Basic-Calculator/README.md

 For bugs, questions and discussions, please use the <a href="https://github.com/reshmaharidhas/Basic-Calculator/issues">GitHub issues</a>

 ## License
-This project is licensed under the MIT License..
+This project is licensed under the MIT License